Skip to main content

 Net Tangible Benefit Test

 The VA requires that every IRRRL provide a "net tangible benefit" to the veteran.
-This means the refinance must result in at least one of the following:
+The specific test depends on the type of rate change:

 A refinance that increases your interest rate and keeps you on a fixed rate will not pass this test and will not be approved.